asherikov/hiearch/README.md

 ============

 `hiearch` is a CLI utility that generates diagrams from textual descriptions, a.k.a., "diagrams as code".
-Unlike many other generators like `graphviz` it is designed to support hierarchical decomposition and multiple views, in which sense it is similar to <https://structurizr.com>.
-In other words, `hiearch` generates multiple diagrams (views) from a single description, where each node is a hierarchy of nodes, that is automatically expanded, collapsed, or hidden, depending on configuration of each particular view.
-Currently, `hiearch` uses `graphviz` to generate individual diagrams corresponding to views, but other backends may be added in the future.
+Unlike many other generators such as `graphviz` it is designed to support hierarchical decomposition of nodes and multiple views, in which sense it is similar to <https://structurizr.com>.
+In other words, `hiearch` generates multiple diagrams (views) from a single description, where each node is a hierarchy of nodes, that is automatically expanded, collapsed, or hidden, depending on configuration of a particular view.
+Currently, `hiearch` uses `graphviz` to generate diagrams, but other backends may be added in the future.

 The main purpose of `hiearch` is graphical representation of complex systems, but it is meant to be generic and may find other applications.

-Why would anyone need another system diagram generator when there is a multitude of tools that support UML, C4, etc?
+Why would anyone need another diagram generator when there is a multitude of tools that support UML, C4, etc?
 I believe that the most important aspects of the system are its decomposition into components and connections between them, `hiearch` provides just that, nothing more, so that you can focus on documenting your system rather than fitting it into a specific design framework.